 The Bachelor of Fine Arts degree in Art Education is intended for undergraduate students planning a career and seeking certification in teaching art.
 The Master of Arts in Teaching is for graduate students seeking initial certification in art education.
 The Master of Arts and Interdisciplinary Master of Arts are designed for those who are already certified to teach but wish to obtain an advanced degree.

 Our students are active in the National Art Education Student Chapter at USC.
 Regular meetings are scheduled and various activities, lectures, and outreach programs are planned each year.
 For updated information and how you can join the NAEA Student Chapter @ USC see this website: http://web.me.com/palmettoeducation/NAEA/Welcome.html

-In 2013, The Summer Art Conservatory Art to Art will be an initial, first-year, summer art camp for children in the surrounding community of Columbia at McMaster College in the Department of Art.
+In 2013, The Summer Art Conservatory Art to Art will be an initial, first-year, summer art camp for children in the surrounding community of Columbia at McMaster College in the School of Visual Art and Design.
 There will be 3, week-long camps this summer.
 The first two, week-long camps, will take place on June 10-14 & 17-21.
 Students will be creating a variety of art forms and art works.
 The third week of camp will be July 15-19.
 This camp will be a special week-long adventure in Gaming.
 Graduate students and faculty from the art education program at USC will teach the art conservatory participants.
-Please email email@example.com.
+Please email firstname.lastname@example.org.
 We will send you an application and where to send your payment.